richardmorgan1530/rna-seq-raspberry-pi/docs/installation.md

 If you reboot the Raspberry Pi at this point on, the USB SSD will auto mount to the folder located at /var/www/html/usb

+Anything saved to the folder located at /var/www/html/usb will be saved directly to the USB SSD only

 ------------------------------------------------------------------------

 # Install Core Software